wifisensing/PicoScenes-Manual/source/installation.rst

     Pursuing a wire-free multi-NIC solution, we recommend ThinkPad X201.
 Despite a ten-year-old laptop model, its motherboard provided two full/half-height Mini PCI-E slots, and we can install the QCA9300 or IWL5300 NICs in both of them.

-    Even better, **X201 enables you to install three SMA-based external antennas!** The FPC-connected daughter board of X201, which accounts for Modem, audio In/Out and a USB port, can be safely removed, leaving three size compatible holes for installing SMA external antennas.
+    Even better, **X201 enables you to install three SMA-based external antennas!** The FPC-connected daughterboard of X201, which accounts for Modem, audio In/Out and a USB port, can be safely removed, leaving three size compatible holes for installing SMA external antennas.
 The following photo shows our modified ThinkPad X201 equipped with both the QCA9300 and IWl5300 and three external antennas.

     .. figure:: /images/X201-External-Antennas.jpg
         :figwidth: 1000px